wp-plugins/st-daily-tip/readme.txt

 8. If *Display Date* is not specified and *Display Day* is specified, the tip will only be shown on that date

 == Changelog ==
+= 2.6 =
+* Use of Wordpress Upload Folder for CSV Upload
+* Translation in Serbo-Croatian with support from Borisa Djuraskovic

 = 2.5 =
 * Bug Fix in File Upload
 * Bug Fix in Widget